grows theological literacy supported by local churches

 - early consultation work will provide a natural context to mentor teachers in the use of the resources and their broader application, including in RE, SMSC and citizenship leadership.

-- The values base of the project, taken alongside its spiritual, cultural and social content, provide for the natural outcome of ALMA: RE with soul to be a whole school project that informs school ethos and provides for SMSC learning across a whole school community, also engaging community partners
+- The virtues and values base of the project, taken alongside its spiritual, cultural and social content, provide for the natural outcome of ALMA: RE with soul to be a whole school project that informs school ethos and provides for SMSC learning across a whole school community, also engaging community partners

 offers opportunities for overseas partnerships